Arachni/arachni/README.md

     --user-agent=<user agent>   specify user agent

-    --authed-by=<who>           who authorized the scan, include name and e-mail address It'll make it easier on the sys-admins.
+    --authed-by=<who>           who authorized the scan, include name and e-mail address (It'll make it easier on the sys-admins during log reviews.)
                                   (Will be appended to the user-agent string.)

     --save-profile=<file>       save the current run profile/options to <file>